fdsze/suttasutta/docs/mn49/index.md

 ---

-Evaṃ me sutaṃ. ekaṃ samayaṃ bhagavā sāvatthiyaṃ viharati jetavane anāthapiṇḍikassa ārāme.
+Evaṃ me sutaṃ.
+Ekaṃ samayaṃ bhagavā sāvatthiyaṃ viharati jetavane anāthapiṇḍikassa ārāme.
 Tatra kho bhagavā bhikkhū āmantesi: “bhikkhavo”ti.

 I have heard that on one occasion the Blessed One was staying near Savatthi in Jeta’s Grove, Anathapindika’s monastery.
 There he addressed the monks, “Monks!”